 The Bank’s staff work closely with surgeons, specialist nurses, theatre staff and histopathologists to collect, store and process tissue in accordance with a project’s protocol.

 In addition it can provide a banking service, subject to capacity and an agreed storage fee.
 For further enquiries about banking projects please email firstname.lastname@example.org.

 National research ethics approval

-The Tissue Bank has the authority to issue its own ethics approval to projects wishing to prospectively collect tissue and routine clinical data, as long as the tissue is donated at time of routine procedure.
-Projects are accessed by the Tissue Bank Operational Group (TBOG) and are given approval to proceed if they meet the criteria as specified in the Bank’s own research ethics approval:
+The Tissue Bank has the authority to issue its own ethical approval for projects wishing to prospectively collect tissue and routine clinical data, as long as the tissue is donated at time of a routine procedure.
+Projects are assessed by the Tissue Bank Operational Group (TBOG) and are given approval to proceed if they meet the criteria specified in the Bank’s own research ethics approval: